soumyarooproy/scratchpad/PyTorchNewTensorType.md

 The goal of this document is to provide hardware/system researchers/engineers who are new to PyTorch a reference quide for some of the lower-level implementation details and APIs in PyTorch so that they can extend PyTorch on custom AI hardware/accelerators.

-**Note that the steps/suggestions made in this write-up are merely for prototyping and a significant effort is expected to get it working in production.**
+**Note that the steps/suggestions made in this write-up are merely for prototyping and a significant effort is expected to get it working in production.
+Furthermore, functional testing is out of scope of this tutorial.**

 ## Prerequisites